 Individual Savings Account (ISA)

-ISAs started in April 1999 and replaced PEPs and TESSAs.
+ISAs started in April 1999.
 ISAs are schemes to protect your investments (shares, bonds, cash or insurance funds) from tax.
+They can be cash, or stocks and shares, and you can even use them for buying property investment shares.

 A fall in the value of money caused by the increase in prices.